 The Registrar's Office cannot guide your course selection.
-Please contact your advisor and department.
+Please contact your program.

-From the MyCIIS “Registration” tab, click the Search and Register for Courses
+Under the MyCIIS “Registrar” tab, click the Search and Register for Courses

 link in the left-hand menu.
-There you’ll be able to download a PDF of the schedule and an addendum of all changes.
-If you log into MyCIIS, you can also see the electronic version of the schedule, which is searchable and is the most up-to-date.
+There you’ll be able to download a Class Schedule Overview.
+You can also see the electronic version of the schedule, which will include course descriptions.

 - Do you have a hold?
 See “Holds” descriptions in the question below.

 - Is there a prerequisite for the class?
 Check course's information in the class schedule or catalog.

 - Double-check the term, the course code, and the course section number.

 - Is it now after the semester's Add/Drop Deadline